marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 example2-customer-deployment-3853176918-2wjc2    1/1       Running   0          1d        172.30.36.2   kube2.local
 ```

-I can see that the customer pod is running on the kube2.local, so i can go there and check.
+I can see that the customer pod is running on the kube2.local, so I can go there and check the environment variables.

 ```shell
 $ docker exec -it <your container id> bash